Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 Now, a little pro tip for emacs is that you can get it to reload it's init file right away by typing in Meta Key (usually it's the "Windows" key if you're using a Windows keyboard) + A. A window will open up on the bottom and you can type in *load-file* followed by enter.
-It will ask you which file you want to load at that point you would need to give it the full path to your emacs init file, .enmacs or  init.el file and hit enter.
+It will ask you which file you want to load at that point you would need to give it the full path to your emacs init file, .emacs or init.el and hit enter.
 It will let you know if it reloaded corrrectly.

 Once that's done you can access your packages and you should know see packages from the Melpa archive, including slime.
 Just click on it and select install and